molebox/humix-ui/packages/humix-ui/README.md

 )
  ```

-The following container has some funky arse box shadow styling with a 2px border.
+##### Some funky arse box shadow styling with a 2px border.
 The primary color is set via the theme config.

 Have a look [in real life](https://humix-ui.netlify.app/?path=/docs/layout-elements-box--primary-box-as-section)